pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 A reviewer can see more details regarding the request by clicking on the manuscript.
 The request submenu will have the general information regarding the submission, the review file, and additional submission details and review schedule.

-The information in the ‘View All submission Details’ will vary depending on your review policy.
+The information in the **View All submission Details** will vary depending on your review policy.

 ![](./assets/learning-omp_role-specific-workflow_rev-invite.png)